 These painful plantar warts can cause you to walk differently to alleviate the pressure.
 As a result, not only do you have pain from the wart itself but you may put an excess train on other parts of your body.

 There are ways to prevent infection and reduce its spread by:

 If you’re a parent, you should check your children’s feet regularly for signs of plantar warts, as children are more likely to pick up the infection.

 Plantar warts should never be ignored and should, therefore, be treated at the first sign.
 You can buy over-the-counter treatments for plantar warts, which may work if the wart isn’t too deep or callused.
 If you aren’t getting results from initial treatments and your plantar warts are causing discomfort, the team at Kalmar Family Podiatry has a range of effective treatment options that can help.

 Treatments available include:

-Surgery isn’t usually necessary for plantar warts, but your podiatrist may recommend it as a last resort.
+Surgical excision of the wart isn’t usually necessary for plantar warts, but your podiatrist may recommend it as a last resort or if the patient opts for immediate removal.
 The procedure takes place in the office under a local anesthetic.